robdmc/consecution/README.md

 This flowchart was actually drawn directly from the consecution code listed below.
 Notice how simple each node is, and how data flows through each node, one item at a time.
 Also notice how each node is able to initialize, maintain, and clean up its internal state.
-Also notice how the mini-language for wiring nodes together actually has some visual similarity to the DAG itself.
+Finally, notice how the mini-language for wiring nodes together actually has some visual similarity to the DAG itself.